I’ve heard of (and seen) the Big Five of course, but guide Vic in Zambia also maintains that there’s a Little Five and an Ugly Five.

 In Africa, the Big Five game animals are the lion, leopard, rhinoceros, elephant, and African buffalo.
 The term was first coined by big-game hunters, and refers to the five most difficult animals in Africa to hunt on foot, but is now also more happily used by anyone on safari in Africa.

 The African (or Cape) buffalo live in large herds that have been known to include a thousand animals, though usually groups are smaller, with up to 12 animals on average.
 The buffalo’s primary predator is the lion, but buffalo are very forceful and unpredictable and according to some statistics are the most lethal mammals in Africa, as far as dead humans are concerned.
 They have even been observed killing a lion after it has slaughtered a member of their herd.
 Not to be mistaken for the far more peaceful water buffalo.

-Elephant (Malawi, Zimbabwe, Zambia, Gabon, eSwatini, South Africa, Nepal, Congo, Botswana, Namibia, Kenya, Tanzania)
+Elephant (Malawi, Zimbabwe, Zambia, Gabon, eSwatini, South Africa, Nepal, Congo, Botswana, Namibia, Kenya, Tanzania, Uganda)